chroma-core/chroma/README.md

 - __Free & Open Source__: Apache 2.0 Licensed

 ## Chroma DB Server Deployment with Persistance Storage
-This method doesnt need cloning the entire codebase and rebuilding process.
+This method doesnt need cloning of the entire codebase and rebuilding process.
 Docker container used in this process are using docker volumes to store data.
-As long as volumes are not retained restarting the containers will persist data in chromadb.
+As long as volumes are retained during the restarting containers the data will persist in the chromadb.
 1. Download docker-compose.server.example.yml file from the root and rename it to docker-compose.yml
 2. Install docker on your local machine. [`Docker Engine`](https://docs.docker.com/engine/install/) or [`Docker Desktop`](https://docs.docker.com/desktop/install/)
 3. Install docker compose [`Docker Compose`](https://docs.docker.com/compose/install/)